dsp2003/clef/README.md

 Extra (Frackin' Universe) addon
 -------------------------------

-Note: this addon is unsupported and subject of removal because Sayter, author of FU, decided to act like an asshole.
+Note: this addon is unsupported and subject of removal because Sayter, author of FU, decided to act against CLeF's developer.

-I do not recommend installing Frackin' Universe and neither recommend to use this addon since it's present here strictly for archival purposes.
+Hence, we do not recommend installing Frackin' Universe and neither recommend to use this addon since it's present here strictly for archival purposes.

 Requires "Frackin' Universe" mod.
 Includes the following things: